eskevv/Console-RPG/README.md

 ### Bugs
 - Menu selections are bugged in older terminals.
-  - I used the newer Windows Powershell while developing
+  - I used the newer Windows Terminal with PS while developing